TornaxO7/auto-cosco.vim/README.md

-# DEPRECTATED
+# ~~DEPRECTATED~~
-This vim-plugin isn't developed anymore.
+~~This vim-plugin isn't developed anymore.
 It's "newer" version is [tree-setter](https://github.com/TornaxO7/tree-setter): A TreeSitter module only available for neovim-0.5+.
-I'm sorry but TreeSitter makes it easier to maintain the code (at least from my point of view).
+I'm sorry but TreeSitter makes it easier to maintain the code (at least from my point of view).~~

+Since tree-setter can't be used anymore, I'm back to this repository :)

 # Hint
 This is only a forked for me and my friends!
 But you can still use it if you